We administer programs for three major areas of support for the NYU Special Collections:

 The image below represents the archival records lifecycle.
 It depicts six circles of equal size, in a larger circle, each with an arrow pointing to the next circle.
 Each circle is a different color.
 The cycle begins at the top and continues clockwise: creation, acquisition, appraisal, accession, arrangement and description, and access.

 Our work is grounded in archival theory and the Libraries' Mission and Values.
-As archivists, we work to responsibly steward the collections in our care and enable equitable access to them through transparency in practice, efficiency in service, an open-minded application of professional best practices, and collaborating with our colleagues in Special Collections in their work to build the collections and support their use in research, teaching, and learning.
+As archivists, we work to responsibly steward the collections in our care and enable equitable access to them through transparency in practice, efficiency in service, an open-minded application of professional best practices, and collaboration.
 Our work is access-driven, and we consider users and use of the materials in all stages of our work.